Braintum/ultimate-faq-solution/readme.txt

 5. Screenshot 5

 == Changelog ==

+= 1.6.4 =
+* 🤖 AI-powered FAQ: Instantly generate suggested answers for your FAQs using AI, saving time and improving accuracy.
+* 🛠️ Settings page refined: Improved layout, clearer descriptions, and easier navigation for a better admin experience.

 = 1.6.3 =
 * ✨ New Appearance settings panel: Easily customize FAQ colors, fonts, and layout styles from the plugin settings.